-The Composition Department provides a thorough course of study in all areas of traditional and contemporary musical composition, including tonal and nontonal writing techniques, orchestration, and score preparation.
+The Composition Department provides a thorough course of study in traditional and contemporary musical composition, orchestration, and score preparation.
 The department also offers advanced training in instrumental, choral, and musical theater conducting.

-A faculty of 40 active composers and conductors, many with national and international reputations, guide you in preparing for a career as a professional writer and conductor.
+A faculty of 40 active composers and conductors guide you in preparing for a career as a professional composer and conductor.

 Learn more about studying composition at Berklee: